 During the hearing, your criminal defense lawyer is allowed to cross-examine the officer, but this cross-examination is limited to asking questions relating to probable cause, not the entire case.
 The judge then reviews the testimony and decides whether probable cause exists.
 If so, the judge will say the case is “bound over for trial.”
 If not, the judge will dismiss the case.
 However, even if the judge dismisses the case, the prosecution can still present the case to the grand jury for indictment.

-The Changes of Winning at a Preliminary Hearing
+The Chances of Winning at a Preliminary Hearing

 Dismissal of the criminal charges at a preliminary hearing is uncommon.
 The reason is probable cause is a very low standard that’s easy for the police to meet.
-“Probable cause” nowhere near the standard of “beyond a reasonable standard” that exists at criminal trial.
+“Probable cause” nowhere near the standard of “beyond a reasonable standard” that exists at a criminal trial.
 Instead, probable cause is something not much more than mere a suspicion.
 Having said that, there other benefits to requesting a preliminary hearing: